 These trails total 5.6 miles in length.
 The trails are designated as a corridor snowmobile trail.
 However, other recreational activities allowed on the orange trails are: hiking, mountain biking, horseback riding and some cross-county skiing.

-There are approximately 6.2 miles of State forest access roads and seasonal use roads that are utilized primarily by snowmobilers.
+In addition, there are approximately 6.2 miles of State forest access roads and seasonal use roads that are utilized primarily by snowmobilers.
 All recreational uses are allowed on these roads; however, care must be taken as these roads are open to motor vehicle traffic year round.

 The best access to Hammond Hill State Forest is from Irish Settlement Road on the west side of the forest.
 From the south one would take a right turn into the forest (or a left if coming from the north) This road comes to a "v" shortly after entering the forest.
 Taking the left branch will lead you across private land and then to the eastern section of the forest onto Star Stanton Road.
 Star Stanton is a seasonal road and is not plowed in the winter.
 Taking a right at the "v" will lead you south.
 Once passed the Cayuga Nature Center, a private holding that borders the forest, this road too becomes seasonal.
 Another option for entering the forest is from the Harford Road on the southern boundary of the forest.
 Hammond Hill Road and the Canaan Road both lead north off of Harford Road.
 These roads are paved for a distance, but when they enter the forest, they become seasonal roads.